-Your final grade for the course will be a weighted average of the scores from your midterms (10 points each), a final exam (10 points), and quizzes (10 points).
+Your final grade for the course will be a weighted average of the scores from your midterms (10 points each), a final exam (10 points), and quizzes and in class activities (10 points).
 Your final exam score can be used to substitute for up to two lower midterm scores.
 This includes midterms that you miss for any reason (except academic dishonesty).
-In turn, midterm exams can replace any quiz scores on the material leading up to them that are lower or missing.
-Finally, you can get up to 3 percentage points extra credit from "participation points, described below.
+In turn, final and midterm exams can replace any quiz or class activity scores on the material leading up to them that are lower or missing.
+Finally, you can get up to 2 percentage points extra credit from "participation points, described below, and 0.5 percentage points from coming to an office hour.
 All scores are computed as percentages, and your final letter grade will be computed as follows: